RadioactivePotato/EaglerForge-chat-jokes/README.md

 # EaglerForge-chat-jokes

-Send a joke every 10 seconds in chat - toggle with .joke
+Mod that send a joke from icanhazdadjoke.com every 10 seconds

+Toggle on and off with `.joke`